-With a focus on community experience and critical moments of connectedness, Between Suns explores anxiety as a universal emotion that is foregrounded and heightened in migrant experiences.
-In negotiating the complexities of this transition, many people, including the five participating artists, have created identities that allow them to exist across multiple social realms.
+Between Suns explores this anxiety as a universal emotion that is foregrounded and heightened in diasporic experiences.
+In negotiating the complexities of migrational transition, many people, including the participating artists, have created identities that allow them to exist across multiple social realms.
 What emerges is an experience-led reflection on the politics of location, the impermanence of home, and the sense of isolation shared by those on society’s peripheries.

-Through a selection of time-based works and installations, Between Suns imparts rare insight into the personal narratives and everyday rituals of the artists and their communities.
-It exposes an intricate layering of social realities within an everyday Australian experience and demonstrate the capacity of contemporary art to produce transformative modes of acknowledging, reconciling and healing.
+Through a selection of time-based works, Between Suns imparts rare insight into the personal narratives and daily rituals of the artists and their communities.
+The works expose the intricate layering of social realities within an everyday Australian experience and demonstrate the capacity of contemporary art to produce transformative modes of acknowledging, reconciling and healing.

 Mona Ibrahim, Time, 2015, 11:36 min, image: courtesy the artist